On Campus Housing

 Visit the UAF Residence Life site for more information.

-Applying for On-Campus Housing
+Apply for On-Campus Housing

 We encourage all students to apply early for housing.
 UAF has a limited number of space available and rooms are assigned on a first-come, first-served basis.
 Finding alternative housing can be challenging and difficult to navigate, especially if you are new to Fairbanks and still trying to learn the culture.

 Note: If you are denied a visa to study in the United States, UAF will refund your $35 housing application fee, and your $315 damage deposit (a damage deposit is an amount paid in advance, for any damage you may do the room.
 If there is no damage when you leave the room, you receive that $315 back).
 This is one of the only situations where the $35 fee may be refundable.
+However, you must notify the Residence Life Office that you will not be attending UAF prior to the start of classes in order to receive the refund.

 Single student housing — "single" refers to your marital status, not how many students will be in the room.
 So, "single student housing" is for students who are not married (or who will not be living with their spouses on campus).
 You most likely will have roommates.